The SDSAI Iterator Expression Language

 Return a new function that will call the

-with the given arguments and any additional arguments passed to the returned function. [foldLeft <function 1> <initial> [elements...]]
+function namewith the given arguments and any additional arguments passed to the returned function. [foldLeft <function 1> <initial> [elements...]]-

 This is aliased as

-value) and the second argument is an element in the given list of elements. [pipeline <function or function name>]
+fold.
+Fold the elements in the list of elements usingfunction 1with the given initial value.
+Thefunction 1function should take two arguments.
+The first is the folded value (starting with theinitialvalue) and the second argument is an element in the given list of elements. [pipeline <function or function name>]-

 Given functions or function names, this will return a function that passes the result of the first function to the second function as an argument, and so on.
 The effect is that the functions for a processing pipeline.
 This is similar to